 (a) A controlled substance may be dispensed only as provided in this section.
 Prescriptions electronically communicated must also meet the requirements under RCW 69.50.312

-(b) Except when dispensed directly by a practitioner authorized to prescribe or administer a controlled substance, other than a pharmacy, to an ultimate user, a substance included in Schedule II may not be dispensed without the written prescription of a practitioner.
+(b) Except when dispensed directly by a practitioner authorized to prescribe or administer a controlled substance, other than a pharmacy, to an ultimate user, a substance included in Schedule II may not be dispensed without the written or electronically communicated prescription of a practitioner.

 (1) Schedule II narcotic substances may be dispensed by a pharmacy pursuant to a facsimile prescription under the following circumstances:

 (i) The facsimile prescription is transmitted by a practitioner to the pharmacy; and

 (ii) The facsimile prescription is for a patient in a long-term care facility or a hospice program certified or paid by medicare under Title XVIII of the federal social security act.
 "Long-term care facility" means nursing homes licensed under chapter 18.51

 RCW, assisted living facilities licensed under chapter 18.20

 RCW, and adult family homes licensed under chapter 70.128